Ratul-Chatterjee/Ratul-Chatterjee/README.md

 ## 😎 About Me

 Hi!
 I’m **Ratul Chatterjee**,
-**Full Stack Web Developer** and **Graphic Designer** with skills in Python, JavaScript, and modern AI/ML tools for creating interactive web applications.
-Skilled in software development, data analysis, and front-end development.
-Has experience creating visuals for marketing campaigns and UI/UX prototypes in Figma.
-Involved in market research and business development to connect technical solutions with business goals.
+**Full Stack Web Developer** specializing in **AI/ML** technologies and web application development.
+Experienced in building **machine learning** solutions using Python, PyTorch, and other frameworks.
+Proficient in developing AI-powered automation systems and chatbots with practical implementation experience.
+Skilled in creating interactive web applications using Flask and JavaScript with modern development frameworks.
+Strong foundation in data analysis for deriving insights from complex datasets.
+Competent in **UI/UX** design and prototyping using Figma.

 Also currently learning to develop games as a **Game Developer** cause why not.